We may receive a commission on purchases made from links.

 Not everything about the business has followed the original pitch.
 One of the possibilities Mikael Sonderlindh discussed during Knife Aid's "Shark Tank" appearance was having its services available through retail stores.
 During the segment, Mark Cuban suggested that these services could be available at Williams-Sonoma locations, for example, throwing out the idea that the retailer would get 25% for facilitating sales.
 That aspect has not come to fruition, however, as Knife Aid remains almost exclusively a mail-in business, although it is located in the major urban area of Los Angeles for walk-ins.

 How successful has Knife Aid become since the "Shark Tank" episode aired?
 It has seemingly done well, although Soderlindh is no longer associated with the company.
 After he helped to steer Knife Aid through its first three years of existence, his involvement ended in December 2021, according to his LinkedIn page.
-The company continues under Marc Lickfett's leadership — he's now the CEO — and has justified the sharks' initial enthusiasm by generating up to $2 million dollars in annual sales, according to multiple sources.
+The company continues under Marc Lickfett's leadership — he's now the CEO — and has justified the sharks' initial enthusiasm by generating up to $2 million in annual sales, according to multiple sources.

 The future of Knife Aid

 Reviews of Knife Aid's services haven't always been as on-point as the founders' "Shark Tank" pitch.
 A review of the company's work from Wired noted some uneven quality, and Knife Aid's customer review rating on Amazon is only 3.1 out of 5 stars.
-Though the feedback on Facebook is stronger (netting 4.4 out of 5 stars), and testimonials on the company's website rave about the service.
+Though the feedback on Facebook is stronger (netting 4.3 out of 5 stars), and testimonials on the company's website rave about the service.
 Additionally, the company's sales have been good, and the array of services has grown from the original "Shark Tank" pitch.

-For example, Knife Aid now repairs scissors, too and it doesn't just offer one-time-only knife sharpening and repair services, it also offers subscriptions so that customers can have their utensils sharpened on a regular basis, whether that's every three months, every six months, or every year.
+For example, Knife Aid now repairs scissors, too, and it doesn't just offer one-time-only knife sharpening and repair services.
+It also offers subscriptions so that customers can have their utensils sharpened on a regular basis, whether that's every three months, every six months, or every year.
 Gift cards are now available, too, for those who want to give a nice gesture to those who love to cook.

 So, even though the initial "Shark Tank" deal seemingly fell through, the company has generated enough buzz and customers to stay open while continuing to grow its services.